shivanip14/Deep-Learning/src/lab2/model_card_ft_exp_47.md

 As is evident, the scores across some of the categories is a little subpar as compared to the average performance of the model as a whole, especially `Porcelain`.

-Categories like `Steel` were performing quite bad on with a model developed from scratch (i.e. _patnet_ from Lab 1), however with a fine-tuned model such as the current one, we see slight improvement (from 0.51 to 0.56).
+Categories like `Steel` were performing quite bad on a model developed from scratch (i.e. _patnet_ from Lab 1), however with a fine-tuned model such as the current one, we see slight improvement (from 0.51 to 0.56).

 On the other hand, there are some which are performing exceptionally well, namely `Oil on canvas`, `Marble` & `Ivory`.